Terms | Minerals | Vitamins | Herbs & Spices

 Mineral – An inorganic element required for structural, regulatory, or metabolic processes in the body.

-Monosaccharides – the simplest carbohydrates, consisting of single sugar units (like glucose or fructose) that cannot be hydrolyzed into smaller carbohydrates.
+Monosaccharides – The simplest carbohydrates, consisting of single sugar units (like glucose or fructose) that cannot be hydrolyzed into smaller carbohydrates.

-Phenols – aromatic compounds in which a hydroxyl group (-OH) is directly bonded to an aromatic ring (typically benzene), giving them a weakly acidic character and distinctive reactivity.
+Phenols – Aromatic compounds in which a hydroxyl group (-OH) is directly bonded to an aromatic ring (typically benzene), giving them a weakly acidic character and distinctive reactivity.

 Phytochemical – A naturally occurring plant compound that is not classified as a vitamin or mineral but may influence biological processes.

-Polyphenols – a large family of plant-derived compounds characterized by multiple phenolic (aromatic ring with hydroxyl groups) structures, known for their antioxidant properties and diverse effects on health, flavor, and color in foods.
+Polyphenols – A large family of plant-derived compounds characterized by multiple phenolic (aromatic ring with hydroxyl groups) structures, known for their antioxidant properties and diverse effects on health, flavor, and color in foods.

-Polysaccharides – large carbohydrates composed of long chains of monosaccharide units linked by glycosidic bonds, serving mainly as energy storage (e.g., starch, glycogen) or structural materials (e.g., cellulose) in organisms.
+Polysaccharides – Large carbohydrates composed of long chains of monosaccharide units linked by glycosidic bonds, serving mainly as energy storage (e.g., starch, glycogen) or structural materials (e.g., cellulose) in organisms.

-Proteins – large, complex molecules made of amino acid chains that perform most of the structural, catalytic (enzymatic), regulatory, and transport functions in living organisms.
+Proteins – Large, complex molecules made of amino acid chains that perform most of the structural, catalytic (enzymatic), regulatory, and transport functions in living organisms.

-Saccharides – carbohydrates composed of sugar units, ranging from single sugar molecules (monosaccharides) to long chains (polysaccharides), that serve as key energy sources and structural components in living organisms.
+Saccharides – Carbohydrates composed of sugar units, ranging from single sugar molecules (monosaccharides) to long chains (polysaccharides), that serve as key energy sources and structural components in living organisms.

-Saponins – naturally occurring plant glycosides that have a soap-like property, forming stable foams in water and exhibiting diverse biological activities such as membrane-disrupting, antimicrobial, and cholesterol-lowering effects.
+Saponins – Naturally occurring plant glycosides that have a soap-like property, forming stable foams in water and exhibiting diverse biological activities such as membrane-disrupting, antimicrobial, and cholesterol-lowering effects.

-Spirulina – a dried biomass of edible cyanobacteria, most commonly Arthrospira platensis or Arthrospira maxima.
+Spirulina – A dried biomass of edible cyanobacteria, most commonly Arthrospira platensis or Arthrospira maxima.
 It is rich in protein, essential amino acids, vitamins, minerals, and antioxidant pigments, making it one of the most nutrient-dense foods by weight.
 See full article.

-Starch – a plant storage polysaccharide composed of glucose units (amylose and amylopectin) that serves as a major dietary carbohydrate and energy source for humans and animals.
+Starch – A plant storage polysaccharide composed of glucose units (amylose and amylopectin) that serves as a major dietary carbohydrate and energy source for humans and animals.

-Steroids – a class of lipids characterized by a core structure of four fused carbon rings, including hormones like cortisol and sex hormones as well as cholesterol, that play key roles in cell membranes, signaling, and metabolism.
+Steroids – A class of lipids characterized by a core structure of four fused carbon rings, including hormones like cortisol and sex hormones as well as cholesterol, that play key roles in cell membranes, signaling, and metabolism.

-Sugars – simple, sweet-tasting carbohydrates (mainly mono- and disaccharides) that provide a readily available source of energy for living organisms.
+Sugars – Simple, sweet-tasting carbohydrates (mainly mono- and disaccharides) that provide a readily available source of energy for living organisms.

-Tannins – a group of water-soluble polyphenolic compounds found mainly in plants that can bind and precipitate proteins, giving astringent taste and contributing to defense, color, and stability in foods and beverages like tea and wine.
+Tannins – A group of water-soluble polyphenolic compounds found mainly in plants that can bind and precipitate proteins, giving astringent taste and contributing to defense, color, and stability in foods and beverages like tea and wine.

-Terpenoids – a large class of natural products built from five‑carbon isoprene units, often modified by oxidation and rearrangement.
+Terpenoids – A large class of natural products built from five‑carbon isoprene units, often modified by oxidation and rearrangement.

 Herbs & Botanicals (A–Z) Glossary